All Episodes

 Apologize six years after the fact.

-I gotta take well, you take it, but they could have written my could have written this editorial before he assumed office and been right about everything they said in their editorial in front.
+I got to take, well, you take it, but just they could have written, they could have written this editorial before he assumed office and been right about everything they said in their editorial in France.

 Let's go back to the phones.